teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 > `devDependencies` that are set by the Dependency Resolver will not be visible in its configuration.
 To validate a dependency is registered as `devDependencies`, use the `bit show <component>` command.

 The list of file extensions to be considered as development is determined by the various Bit aspects and extensions that are in use.
-For example, the `@teambit/react/react` environment lists all `*.spex.tsx` files as dev files.
+For example, the `@teambit/react/react` environment lists all `*.spec.tsx` files as dev files.
 Any component using that environment will have its `.spec.tsx` files considered as dev files and all these files' dependencies considered as `devDependencies`.

 ##### Register file patterns to be considered as dev files